Gleb-Blumental/GleBum-CRM/README.md

-# CRM System - Examensarbete
+# CRM System - Gleb Blumental

 A comprehensive Customer Relationship Management (CRM) system built with Spring Boot and MongoDB.
 This application provides functionality for managing customers, orders, products, services, tickets, and tasks.